 - Preheat oven to 350 degrees.

-- Remove from oven and let cool for a few minutes.
+- Remove from the oven and let them cool for a few minutes.
 Transfer to a wire rack to cool completely.
+Drizzle with glaze.

 This recipe was adapted from a recipe I found on Allrecipes.com.